-- 5.29 The accredited person must notify the consumer of when the CDR data was collected. - 'Once-off' collection9 - 5.30 The accredited person should include the date on which the CDR data was collected. - Ongoing collection - 5.31 The accredited person should, at a minimum, include the date range in which CDR data will be collected, with the starting date being the date on which the CDR data was first collected, and the end date being the date on which the accredited person will make its final collection.
-This end date might not necessarily be the same as the date consent expires. - 5.32 Where an accredited person is unsure of the end date they may put the date consent expires, but must update the end date as soon as practicable after it becomes known. - 5.33 The accredited person should, in addition to stating the date range for collection, note: - what activity will trigger ongoing collection (e.g. 'We'll continue to collect your transaction details from [data holder] each time you make a transaction'), and / or - if known, the frequency of any ongoing collection (e.g. 'We'll continue to collect your transaction details from [data holder] up to three times per day').
+- 5.31 The accredited person should, at a minimum, include the date range in which CDR data will be collected, with the starting date being the date on which the CDR data was first collected, and the end date being the date on which the accredited person will make its final collection.
+This end date might not necessarily be the same as the date consent expires. - 5.32 Where an accredited person is unsure of the end date they may put the date consent expires, but must update the end date as soon as practicable after it becomes known.11 - 5.33 The accredited person should, in addition to stating the date range for collection, note: - what activity will trigger ongoing collection (e.g. 'We'll continue to collect your transaction details from [data holder] each time you make a transaction'), and / or - if known, the frequency of any ongoing collection (e.g. 'We'll continue to collect your transaction details from [data holder] up to three times per day').